andreondra/use/docs/index.rst

 Welcome to the Universal System Emulator documentation! 👋

 The Universal System Emulator is mainly meant to be a platform for emulation of any historical system emulator.
-There are two ways you can *use the USE*.
+There are three ways you can *use the USE*.

 Use the USE as a base for an emulation project 🏭
 =======================================